clarkebagsby/qbb2022-answers/day4-lunch/README.md

 echo "--- Creating exons.$CHR.bed"
 grep "lncRNA" $CHR.gtf | awk 'BEGIN {OFS="\t"}{if ($3=="exon"){print $1, $4-1, $5}}' > exons.$CHR.bed
+---

 graphs have been uploaded to github
+---

+trends noticed are there is uneven distributioon of the exons --> showing how some parts of the exon might not be BP regiion
+							even dist. of processed_pseudogenes_ --> sgenetiic variability of the gene read in that region right-skewed for lncRNA --> suggesting low allels there
+---
 Exercise 3:
  SYNOPSIS
      bxlab/cmdb-plot-vcfs -- [file1] [file2]